Personal boundaries

 Personal boundaries or the act of setting boundaries is a life skill that has been popularized by self help authors and support groups since the mid-1980s.
 Personal boundaries are established by changing one's own response to interpersonal situations, rather than expecting other people to change their behaviors to comply with your boundary.
 For example, if the boundary is to not interact with a particular person, then one sets a boundary by deciding not to see or engage with that person, and one enforces the boundary by politely declining invitations to events that include that person and by politely leaving the room if that person arrives unexpectedly.
-The boundary is thus respected without requiring the assistance cooperation of any other people.
-Setting a boundary is different from issuing an ultimatum; an ultimatum is a demand that other people change their choices so that their behavior aligns with the boundary-setter's own preferences and personal values.
+The boundary is thus respected without requiring the assistance or cooperation of any other people.
+Setting a boundary is different from making a request.
+Setting a boundary is also different from issuing an ultimatum.

-The term "boundary" is a metaphor, with in-bounds meaning acceptable and out-of-bounds meaning unacceptable.
 The concept of boundaries has been widely adopted by the counseling profession.
+Universal applicability of the concept has been questioned.

+Concept

+A boundary is a rule that affects the behavior of the person who choose to make the rule.
+The point of a boundary is to control one's own reaction, rather than controlling other people's behavior.

+Author and therapist K. C. Davis says "boundaries are an internal understanding of where I end and where you begin.
+It’s where my feelings end and your feelings begin.
+It’s where my ability to affect my own decisions and actions end, and your decisions and actions begin."